pmitros/school-committee/empowerment.md

 * Widely promote the changes which work.
 We should be yelling about good things happening in the district from the rooftops!
-I would like to build more connections with Cambridge Day, Cambridge Chronicle, Cambridge Civic Journal, o we can publicize many of the great things that happen in the district, and encourage more people to get involved.
+I would like to build more connections with Cambridge Day, Cambridge Chronicle, Cambridge Civic Journal to publicize many of the great things that happen in the district and to encourage more people to get involved.
 One of the key roles of the school committee ought to be identifying what works -- whether in schools, individual classrooms, or even individual students -- and promoting